phantacea.com - latest highlights

 Cover Collage for 1000 Daze, prepared by Jim McPherson, 2009

-both were alive when the second section of the novel takes place; both may have produced some of their most famous pieces based on experiences they had on Sedon's Head (rather, they may have had within the context of the PHANTACEA Mythos);
+Both were alive when the second section of the novel takes place; both may have produced some of their most famous pieces based on experiences they had on Sedon's Head (rather, they may have had within the context of the PHANTACEA Mythos)

-there are plenty of Bosch's nightmare scenes in this collage, though the head in the bottom of it may be by a pseudo-Bosch; the Fuseli is of, as per here, Great Night whereas the woman on the dolphin throne is, as per here and here, by Tura; the other images are, as per here and here, by Durer;
+There are plenty of Bosch's nightmare scenes in this collage, though the head in the bottom of it may be by a pseudo-Bosch; the Fuseli is of, as per here, Great Night whereas the woman on the dolphin throne is, as per here and here, by Tura; the other images are, as per here and here, by Durer

 Datong Harmonia features prominently throughout 'The Thrice-Cursed Godly Glories' trilogy